Free AI video explainer maker for brands | HeyGen

 Many explainer videos work best when they’re between one and five minutes long, depending on how deep the topic is.
 HeyGen lets you break longer subjects into smaller modules in your AI explainer video, so viewers can watch exactly what they need, when they need it.

 Yes.
 You can reopen a project, adjust the script or scenes, and regenerate only what has changed.
-This keeps your explainer library up to date without a full rebuild each time something is updated.
+This keeps your explainer library current without a full rebuild each time something is updated.

 Yes.
-You can add product screenshots, diagrams, and screen recordings directly into your explainer.
+You can add product screenshots, diagrams, and screen recordings directly to your explainer.
 These elements help simplify abstract ideas and make them easier to follow in your explainer video.

 Yes.
 HeyGen exports high-quality videos that work well for professional learning, onboarding, and customer-facing experiences.
 Clean visuals, clear audio, and captions support serious use cases.